 ko olina Lagoon 4: “Ulua”

 The fourth lagoon is where the locals tend to flock when they come to Ko Olina.
 This lagoon also comes with significantly more parking than any other lagoon.

 Plus, A Few Secret Lagoons

 If you venture out past the first lagoon (think of where “lagoon zero” should be), you’ll be able to find a few secret lagoons.
-Let’s just say that if you’re looking for a stunning view of the Waianae Mountains and quite a few honu (Hawaiian green sea turtles – here’s a post on all the local words you need to know before you head to Hawaii) in this area, you should find your way to one of these secret lagoons.
+Let’s just say that if you’re looking for a stunning view of the Waianae Mountains and snorkeling experience with quite a few honu (Hawaiian green sea turtles – here’s a post on all the local words you need to know before you head to Hawaii) in this area, you should find your way to one of these secret lagoons.
 But please be careful!
 The rocks in this area are quite a bit sharper than the ones on the rest of the lagoons.
 These directions should help a bit.